The station through time

 Culham station in 1904

 This hand tinted postcard was printed by T.Leach of Bath Street, Abingdon.
-Written by a student at Culham College who said that he was looking forward to once more standing on this platform, presumably to return home at the end of term.
+Although published in 1904 the actual photograph may have been taken a year or two previously.
+Posted by a student at Culham College who wrote that he was looking forward to once more standing on this platform, presumably to return home at the end of term.
 It is franked 'Abingdon 28 Oct 1904'.

 Layout of station in 1908